Method Overloading in Programming

 Method overloading means that we have multiple methods within a class that have the same name but different parameters.

-These parameters can differ in several aspects:
+These parameters can vary in several ways:

 1. Number of parameters